taicheukkin/london-bike-sharing-shares/README.md

 figure 3.9
 ![image](https://github.com/user-attachments/assets/b6ce3b93-7b9f-4af1-97ee-60eb5467961d)
-In figure 1,in 26th December,2016,the 2-day monthly_moving_average involving non_weekend is higher than weekend.
-The trend is not discovered in 2015 in figure 2.
+In figure 1,in 26th December,2016,the 2-day monthly_moving_average involving non_weekend was higher than weekend.
+The trend was not discovered in 2015 in figure 2.
 By adjusting is_holiday and is_weekend slicer to Yes and daily_moving_average to 1, it is discovered that 26th December,2016 is holiday in figure 3,but not weekend.
-It means holiday(26th December,2016) contribute the largest proportion to non_weekend when calculating daily_moving_average.
+It means holiday(26th December,2016) contributed the largest proportion to non_weekend when calculating daily_moving_average.

 figure 3.10
 ![image](https://github.com/user-attachments/assets/423f243b-e9cd-430d-a2b2-769df8a03aed)

 figure 3.11
 ![image](https://github.com/user-attachments/assets/bed4d33d-b225-4bf6-8254-07a9550e8343)
-same logic applied 1st and 2nd Juanary 2016 and 2017,the 2-day monthly_moving_average involving non_weekend is higher than weekend in 2016,By adjusting is_holiday and is_weekend slicer to Yes and daily_moving_average to 1 again,it is discovered that 1st and 2nd Juanary 2016 is holiday in figure 3,but not weekend.
+same logic applied 1st and 2nd Juanary 2016 and 2017,the 2-day monthly_moving_average involving non_weekend was higher than weekend in 2016,By adjusting is_holiday and is_weekend slicer to Yes and daily_moving_average to 1 again,it is discovered that 1st and 2nd Juanary 2016 was holiday in figure 3,but not weekend.
-Therefore the proportion of moving avereage of holiday is considered as non_weekend.
-In contrast,the 2-day monthly_moving_average involving non_weekend is drastically lower than weekend in 2016.The possible explanaiton is 1st and 2nd Juanary 2017 was holiday in essence,but since it was weekend as well that is not applicable to the definition of holiday and non_weekend, but weekend.
+Therefore the proportion of moving avereage of holiday was considered as non_weekend.
+In contrast,the 2-day monthly_moving_average involving non_weekend is drastically lower than weekend in 2016.The possible explanaiton was 1st and 2nd Juanary 2017 was holiday in essence,but since it was weekend as well that is not applicable to the definition of holiday and non_weekend, but weekend.

 Implication